 This course provides advanced learning opportunities through simulated practice of nursing care delivery.
 It includes participation in select patient/client scenarios across the lifespan in a simulation lab setting, using application of concepts in coordination with other courses in the program.

-Prerequisite: NURS 226 with a minimum grade of C and NURS 256 with a minimum grade of C and NURS 271 with a minimum grade of C and NURS 272 with a minimum grade of C and NURS 284 with a minimum grade of C and NURS 294 with a minimum grade of C.
+Prerequisite: NURS 226 with a minimum grade of C and NURS 256 with a minimum grade of C and NURS 284 with a minimum grade of C and NURS 294 with a minimum grade of C; and either NURS 201 with a minimum grade of C; or both NURS 271 with a minimum grade of C and NURS 272 with a minimum grade of C.